 Until 1956, membership fees were due at the time of the Annual Meeting.
 During that year, several guidelines were introduced which are still followed today.
 Membership cards were issued; a membership deadline of May 1st was established (now January 31st); and the maximum age of 29 was put in place.

-In 2017, there are approximately 350 members in 22 active clubs and continuing to grow again.
+In 2017, there were approximately 350 members in 22 active clubs and continuing to grow again.
+Today we have over 200 members with 15 active clubs.

 Additional information on JFAO’s past may be found in Biesenthal, Linda, “A Rural Legacy.
 The History of the Junior Farmers’ Association of Ontario,” 1981